 Blackmail, covered by California extortion laws, is a serious crime that can result in major penalties.
-If you have been accused of blackmailing someone, it is critical you contact a Vista criminal lawyer as soon as possible to help you fight the charges.
+If you have been accused of blackmailing someone, it is critical you contact a Vista extortion lawyer as soon as possible to help you fight the charges.
 Remember that anything you say to police could be used against you later, even if it’s something you said to help defend yourself.

 Yes, but the blackmail laws in California fall under the more broad category of extortion.
 Extortion involves one person using force or threats to compel someone else to give up money or property or to get a public official to perform an official act.
 The extortion must include the unlawful injury or use of force against a victim or the victim’s property, the accusation of a person of a crime or the exposure of a secret involving the victim or his or her family members.

 This covers a wide range of criminal acts as it could include someone threatening to harm someone else’s family member if they don’t pay a ransom fee or could include someone threatening to expose a district attorney’s infidelity if she moves forward in pressing charges against an accused drug dealer.
 Alternatively, someone could threaten to destroy a collector’s prized Picasso painting if she refuses to hand over her diamonds.
 Or a woman could threaten to accuse her ex of rape if he doesn’t give her his truck.